Hugs and Kisses: Picture Books for Valentine's Day

 Written and Illustrated by Rosemary Wells

-Who can resist a book by Ruby and Max creator Rosemary Wells?
+Who can resist a book by the creator of Ruby and Max, Rosemary Wells?
 In her latest book, a little bunny sees his mom and dad off to work, and is surrounded by love as his parents describe how they think of him throughout their day.
 My students were charmed by the foil stamping used to create the love waves.